ScratchLang/ScratchLang/README.md

 ## Notice
 Im wondering if there's a more efficient way to decompile the .json.
 Just 12 blocks added 2827 lines, and if I did the math correctly ((3466-379)/10*141), adding every block will add about 44,000 lines of code (including the eight already added) :(

+EDIT: By replacing common scripts that were used very often with functions, I reduced the line count by a lot!

 # How to use
 Clone the repo with
 ```